-InSight Optometry & Occupational Therapy is dedicated to ensuring your child's success at school, in sports, and at play.
+InSight Optometry & Vision Therapy is dedicated to ensuring your child's success at school, in sports, and at play.

-Dr. Darren Sass is InSight’s owner and clinic director.
-He studied general science at UBC and received his doctorate degree at Southern College of Optometry in Memphis, TN.
+Dr. Sass studied general science at UBC and received his doctorate degree at Southern College of Optometry in Memphis, TN.
 Throughout his career in optometry he’s had a special interest in children’s eye care, learning-related vision problems, and neuro-developmental optometry.

 He is a member of the College of Optometrists in Vision Development (COVD), the Optometric Extension Program Foundation (OEPF), the Neuro-Optometric Rehabilitation Association (NORA), Canadian Association of Optometrists (CAO) and the BC Association of Optometrists (BCAO).
 He is licensed to practice in BC and Washington State.
 When not at the clinic he enjoys digging in the backyard.